pydevtools.com blog

 Analysis of the New Wave of Python Type Checkers

-If you’re following Python’s typing ecosystem, Rob Hand’s deep dive into emerging type checkers deserves your attention.
-He provides the first comprehensive comparison of three new Rust-based type checkers: ty (Astral), pyrefly (Meta), and zuban (David Halter).
-Key Findings Performance is the new battleground: All three tools abandon Python implementations in favor of Rust, targeting the performance bottlenecks that plague large codebases with existing checkers.
-Conformance scores don’t predict real-world utility: Hand’s analysis reveals a surprising disconnect: ty passes only 15% of the typing conformance suite’s tests, yet proves surprisingly effective for everyday Python development.
-This suggests the suite focuses on edge cases that most developers rarely encounter.
+Rob Hand’s comparison of emerging type checkers is the first comprehensive look at three new Rust-based tools: ty (Astral), pyrefly (Meta), and zuban (David Halter).
+Key Findings Performance drives the rewrite.
+All three abandon Python implementations for Rust, targeting the bottlenecks that slow existing checkers on large codebases.
+Conformance scores don’t predict usefulness. ty passes only 15% of the typing conformance suite’s tests but works well for everyday Python.
+The suite apparently focuses on edge cases most developers never hit.

 Read more →